We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Vacuum cleaners for pet hair tend to have a combination of features that combine strong suction to draw fibers into the machine, and motorized brush heads with bristles that clean really deeply into carpets.
 They often have tangle-free technology, which means that pet hair doesn’t get caught and grind the cleaning process to a halt.

-Best Dyson animal vacuum: Dyson Ball Animal 2 Total Clean Upright Vacuum Cleaner
+Best Dyson vacuum for pet hair: Dyson Ball Animal 2 Total Clean Upright Vacuum Cleaner

 Does Dyson offer a robot vacuum cleaner?